heptarch/heptarch.github.io/drafts/demon.md

 <i>What have you found now?</i>

-One of a thousand doors leads to Euston; thousand doors, stretching in webs of otherspace and undisentanglable complexity across the bright whorl of the galaxy.
+One of a thousand doors leads to Euston; each door leading to a thousand tunnels, stretched in webs of laser pulse, otherspace, and undisentanglable complexity across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.